ComputationalThermodynamics/MAGEMinApp.jl/README.md

 ### How to load custom bulk-rock composition

 MAGEMinApp is designed is such a way that bulk-rock composition must be entered in a `*.dat` file and loaded in the simulation tab.
-An example of how to properly structure a bulk-rock composition file is given in `examples/bulk-rock_ref.dat`
+An example of valid bulk-rock composition file is given in `examples/bulk-rock_ref.dat`

 * Commented lines must start with a `#`
 * Bulk-rock composition line must contain `title; comments; db; sysUnit; oxide; frac; frac2`